JerryWuC/Building_types_classification/README.md

 # Building_types_classification
-Aim: Using for classifying building types
+    Using for classifying building types

 Envirment:
 ==